Nik-Mouz/nikolas-mouzourides-website/blogs/Hosting a Static Website on AWS/blog.md

 In terms of pricing, each of the services we will be using are pretty cheap:

 * S3 is free for a year with 20,000 GET, PUT, COPY, LIST and POST requests;
-and past that is fractions of pennies, different per region, for storage and fetching of data.
+and past that is fractions of cent, different per region, for storage and fetching of data.
 You can find the exact amount for your region [here](https://aws.amazon.com/s3/pricing/).
 * Route 53 costs $0.50 per Hosted Zone;
 * Certificate Manager is free for public certificates;
-* CloudFront is free for the first year with 2,000,000 HTTP or HTTPS Requests each month and past that is fractions of pennies, different per region, for HTTP Methods (per 10,000) and Regional Data Transfer Out to Origin and Internet (per GB).
+* CloudFront is free for the first year with 2,000,000 HTTP or HTTPS Requests each month and past that is fractions of cent, different per region, for HTTP Methods (per 10,000) and Regional Data Transfer Out to Origin and Internet (per GB).
 You can find the exact amount for your region [here](https://aws.amazon.com/cloudfront/pricing/).

 My AWS bill for this website thus far has been less than a pound per month.